ixvu/w4111_wiki/transactions.md

     * This provides the illusion that each transaction runs sequentially without concurrency
     * Essentially, transactions run in a vacuum: they are unaware and unaffected by other concurrently running transactions

-# Translating Application Semantics to Transaction Semantics
+# III.
+Translating Application Semantics to Transaction Semantics
 * A transaction is just a sequence of actions, where an action is one of the following:
     1. Read an object
     2. Write an object